-We are very fortunate at Kent Wildlife Trust to be joined by a team of around 1,000 volunteers who help us in many different ways.
+We are very fortunate at Kent Wildlife Trust to be joined by a large, friendly team of volunteers who help us in many different ways.
 From working on our nature reserves to greeting those who come to our Visitor Centres or helping young people to engage with wildlife they are all making a huge contribution to the work of the organisation.

 We truly value the time and commitment of all of our volunteers and work hard to ensure that they have a brilliant experience with us.
 We aim to ensure that volunteers benefit from spending time with us, whether that’s gaining new skills, using existing ones, meeting new people or spending time outside.